 Benefit or value: The benefit or value describes what end users can gain from using the product or service.
 It addresses how the product or service solves their unique challenges or concerns.

 Explore more articles

-- What Is Employee Satisfaction and Why Is It Important?
+- What Is Project Documentation and Why Is it Important?